feluxe/gitsub_DEPRECATED/README.md

 `git check-children`

 Run this command to check if all children are ready to be commited.
 You usually don't have to do this, since gitsub will warn you anyways.
-But it might be handy in some cases.
+But it might be handy in some situations.

 ## Requirements